Welcome to Castlepollard Community College Guidance and Counselling page. Feel free to browse around the page.

 Guidance refers to a range of learning experiences provided in a developmental sequence, designed to assist students to make choices about their lives and to make transitions consequent on these choices.
 These choices may be categorised into three separate but interlinked areas Personal and Social.
 Educational and Career.

 Counselling empowers the students to make decisions, solve problems, change behaviours and resolve issues in their lives.
 Sometimes in Castlepollard Community College (CCC) this may be personal counselling, educational counselling, career counselling or it may involve combinations of each.
 Counselling is a key part of the school guidance key programme offered on an individual or group basis as part of a developmental learning process and at moments of personal crisis.
+On Tuesdays a counsellor will be available to speak to any students that may need the support.
+Please contact the school if you feel your son/daughter wishes to avail of this service.

 The guidance consellor provides support also to parents, teachers and the school management in assisting the personal and social, career and educational development of the students.